dentarg/auth0-blog/_posts/2018-03-15-application-metrics-with-express-gateway.markdown

 We have our plugin ready to be used.
 Now we have to install it in our Gateway and enabled it.

-Express Gateway plugins are nothing more than NPM packages, so we can simply publish our package to the registry and then install it using the command line.
+Express Gateway plugins are nothing more than **NPM packages**, so we can simply publish our package to the registry and then install it using the command line.

 For this tutorial, I've already published such plugin with the exact same code we saw above as